MicrosoftDocs/sql-docs/docs/advanced-analytics/r/install-additional-r-packages-on-sql-server.md

 Once the zip file is on the SQL Server instance, you can install it using standard R tools on the server.
 For example, the following procedure uses RGui:

 1. Determine the location of the instance library (see [Get R and Python package information](../package-management/default-packages.md)) and navigate to the folder where the R tools are installed.

+   ::: moniker range="=sql-server-2016||=sqlallproducts-allversions"
    For example the default path for a SQL Server default instance is:

-   ::: moniker range="=sql-server-2016||=sqlallproducts-allversions"
    `C:\Program Files\Microsoft SQL Server\MSSQL13.MSSQLSERVER\R_SERVICES\bin\x64\Rgui.exe`
    ::: moniker-end

    ::: moniker range="=sql-server-2017||=sqlallproducts-allversions"
+   For example the default path for a SQL Server default instance is:

    `C:\Program Files\Microsoft SQL Server\MSSQL14.MSSQLSERVER\R_SERVICES\bin\x64\Rgui.exe`
    ::: moniker-end

    ::: moniker range=">sql-server-2017||=sqlallproducts-allversions"
+   For example the default path for a SQL Server default instance is:

    `C:\Program Files\Microsoft SQL Server\MSSQL15.MSSQLSERVER\R_SERVICES\bin\x64\Rgui.exe`
    ::: moniker-end